LupinThidr/iidx-datatools/README.md

-# beatmania IIDX 27 to 28 to 29 omnimix converter/creator
+# beatmania IIDX 27 to 28 to 29 to 30 omnimix converter/creator

-Automatically convert between Heroic Verse, Bistrover, and CastHour Omnimix.
+Automatically convert between HEROIC VERSE, BISTROVER, CastHour, and RESIDENT Omnimix.

 Thanks to WF for the original musicdata_tool and create_texturelist.